nf-osi/nf-metadata-dictionary/tests/README.md

 #### Test SUBMISSION of manifests

+> [!NOTE]
-> Note: This *does* depend on the VALIDATION test suite being run, because only passing manifests from that will be submitted.
+> This *does* depend on the VALIDATION test suite being run, because only passing manifests from that will be submitted.
 Currently, we have partial implementation as noted in the checked features below.

 This means checking that: